HMCA Privacy Notice

 In any event, we are committed to ensuring that the information we collect and use is appropriate for this purpose, and does not constitute an invasion of your privacy.

 For marketing purposes, HMCA responds to an initial enquiry generated by you.
-Thereafter HMCA will stay in contact with you during the duration of your policy or for a maximum of three years from the date of your enquiry, unless you have requested us to stop or consented for HMCA to stay in contact for longer.
+Thereafter HMCA will stay in contact with you during the duration of your policy or for a maximum of four years from the date of your enquiry, unless you have requested us to stop or consented for HMCA to stay in contact for longer.

 4) Will HMCA share my personal data with anyone else?